Sky Radio: History

 Sky Radio launched in the Netherlands on 30 September 1988 and was founded by Veronica DJ's Lex Harding and Ton Lathouwers.
 At the time, commercial radio broadcasting in the Netherlands was not permitted; therefore, the station was available only via cable.

 In February 1992, the station was temporarily allocated the terrestrial frequency of 102.7 in western Netherlands (Rotterdam Waalhaven) after proceedings before the Board of Appeal for Industry to be assigned this so-called "residual frequency".
 This procedure and other test cases in which FM terrestrial frequencies under judicial pressure were made available to commercial radio stations were otherwise formally led by two media legal experts from the University of Amsterdam under the title "De Vrije Ether b.v."
 (English: The Free Ether Ltd.).

 Sky Radio had a second station called Hitradio between July and December 1992.
 This station could only be received via cable and was replaced after 11 December 1992 by Radio 538, founded by Lex Harding and Erik de Zwart.
 The name HitRadio has been in use again since 1 November 2009 by Sky Radio Group for the cable radio station formerly known as TMF HitRadio.

-When in 1994 the terrestrial frequencies were divided again and awarded to commercial radio stations, Sky Radio and Radio 538 fell to the wayside, and initially, Sky Radio failed to be awarded a licence.
+When in 1994 the terrestrial frequencies were redistributed again and awarded to commercial radio stations, Sky Radio and Radio 538 fell to the wayside, and initially, Sky Radio failed to be awarded a licence.
 After both stations had protested against this, they were both assigned a frequency.
 Both Sky Radio and Radio 538 appealed against this decision.
 Sky Radio was eventually allocated a frequency of 100.7 with an additional frequency of 100.4 in the north of the Netherlands, a few low-powered fillers and some relay stations.
 In the Netherlands, Sky Radio took over the leading position from Radio 3FM in 1997.
 On 21 June 2004 Sky Radio, however, was passed by Radio 538.